 – topics and things that person is interested in.

 – Send a thank you note — and be specific about a story you were fascinated by, or advice you particularly appreciate.
-If you can, reinforce one or two choice things about yourself — I always imagine that the VIP is terribly busy and can barely remember what they HAD for lunch, let alone who they met, so I would say things like “As I apply to grad school in ___ in the fall, I’ll be thinking of your advice,” or if there was some non-smarmy opportunity to do it, I’d reference my own accomplishments.
+If you can, reinforce one or two choice things about yourself — I always imagine that the VIP is terribly busy and can barely remember what they HAD for lunch, let alone who they met, so I would say things like “As I apply to grad school in ___ in the fall, I’ll be thinking of your advice,” or if there were some non-smarmy way to do it, I’d reference my own accomplishments.
 (Finding a non-smarmy way is the key, though.)

 Getting the first meeting is the easy part of networking, though — it’s the second meeting (and the third, and… ) that is where the real art comes.
-My technique has always been to send newspaper articles on a shared topic of interest.
+My technique has always been to send articles on a shared topic of interest.
 It’s best if it’s’ something off the beaten path that the VIP probably would not have seen — you’re really providing them a service then, as well as showing that you’re engaged on this topic deeply.
 Don’t worry if they don’t write back.
-Maintain the relationship in this casual “Saw this and thought of you” manner until you are in need of different advice — next step advice — and then try to get on their calendar again for lunch.
+Maintain the relationship in this casual “Saw this and thought of you” manner until you are in need of different advice — next step advice, new job advice, whatever — and then try to get on their calendar again for lunch.

 Some final advice: networking is about making friends.
 Friends help friends.
 Genuinely be interested in their story, and in remembering their personal issues.